signal-noise/datasupply/.github/ISSUE_TEMPLATE/OTHER.md

 ---
 name: Other
-about: We would love to hear anything on your mind about Uniform.
+about: We would love to hear anything on your mind about Data Supply.
 title: ''
 labels: ''
 assignees: ''